yvonneyeh/codecademy-takehome/frontend/README.md

 See `./mockups/*.png` for rough descriptions of what it should look like.

 > Don't bother getting your page exactly like our mockups -- just match the general layout.
-We're not interested in pixel perfect formatting.

 ### What You're Given

 Your application code should live in the `src/` directory.
 We've set it up to work with React, though you're welcome to add other libraries if you need.

-In the `src/quizzes.js` file, we've exported for you a set of `quizzes`, each of which contains the following data:
+In the `data/quizzes.js` file, we've exported for you a set of `quizzes`, each of which contains the following data:

 - `title`: A human-readable display text title for the quiz